Medicaid

 State Medicaid Coverage of GLP-1s for Obesity Treatment (as of August 2024)

 KFF found that as of August 2024, 13 state Medicaid programs covered GLP-1s for obesity treatment within their fee-for-service programs.
-As of a July 2024 survey, among the states providing coverage, 11 required prior authorization, and 11 had polices tying coverage to body mass indices.
+As of a July 2024 survey, among the states providing coverage, 11 required prior authorization, and 11 had policies tying coverage to body mass indices.
 Eleven states covered all three GLP-1s approved for obesity treatment.
 Two states, Louisiana and South Carolina, provided coverage for one weight-loss drug that is not a GLP-1, orlistat.

 According to KFF, both GLP-1 prescriptions and gross spending (Medicaid spending before drug rebates are applied) on GLP-1s have increased rapidly within state Medicaid programs in the past few years.
 From 2019 to 2023, there was a 400% increase in prescriptions and a 500% increase in gross spending.
 In 2023, gross Medicaid spending was approximately $3.9 billion for these drugs, with nearly $2 billion in spending on Ozempic alone.
 Notably, gross spending does not account for drug rebates, which are paid by drug manufacturers to states and are shared between the states and the federal government to offset the overall cost of prescription drugs under states’ Medicaid programs.